sylvercis/hipay-docs/hipay-enterprise-sdk-magento1/1-Home.md

         max_inputs_vars=5000

-This value is by default set at 1000 and is too low to support the saving of configuration of Hipay Module.
+By default, this value is set to 1000 and is too low to support the saving of the HiPay module configuration.

 ##General configuration

-To configure your HiPay Enterprise TPP API credentials, you must click on "*HiPay Enterprise*" in Magento configuration section (*System -&gt;
-Configuration -&gt; Sales*).
-If you have administrative rights but you are not allowed to access to the configuration of the payment method, please log out and log in.
+To configure your HiPay Enterprise API credentials, you must click on "*HiPay Enterprise*" in the Magento configuration section (*System -&gt; Configuration -&gt; Sales*).
+If you have administrative rights but are not allowed to access the configuration of the payment method, please log out and log back in.

 ![](images/media/image9.jpg)

-You can find your HiPay Enterprise TPP API credentials on your HiPay Enterprise TPP back office, under “*Integration -&gt; Security Settings -&gt;* *API credentials*”.
+You can find your HiPay Enterprise API credentials in your HiPay Enterprise back office, under “*Integration -&gt; Security Settings
+-&gt;* *Api credentials*”.

-Once you have them, fill them on the module configuration with your “*Passphrase*”. (*Please refer to *2.2* section*).
+Once you have them, put them in the module configuration with your “*Passphrase*”. (*Please refer to section *2.2**).

-When using Multi-site or Multi-store : you can use different HiPay credentials and payment methods for each Store View using the “*Current Configuration Scope*” selectbox.
+When using the Multi-site or Multi-store feature: you can use different HiPay credentials and payment methods for each Store View using the “*Current Configuration Scope*” select box.
 Uncheck the “Use Website” checkbox and specify the desired valued.

 ### Additional parameters

 |  Name    | Description|
 |----------|:-------------:|
-|  Device fingerprint    | Define if a fingerprint is sent with the transaction (By default value is YES )
+|  Device fingerprint    | Define if a fingerprint is sent with the transaction ("YES" by default)
 |  Use order currency for transaction *    | Define the currency used for the order.
-By default the orders are always process with the base currency of store.
+By default, orders are always processed with the base currency of the store.

-If you activate "*Use order currency for transaction*", your payment method have to be configured in "Sale" mode.
+If you activate "*Use order currency for transaction*", your payment method must be configured in "Sale" mode.
-If you want use this feature in "*Authorize*" mode and do "Manual capture" in your backoffice when you are invocing order, you must develop your own "invocing" and making a override of *Mage_Sales_Model_Order_Invoice* and method "*register*".
+If you want to use this feature in "*Authorize*" mode and do "manual captures" in your back office when invocing orders, you must develop your own "invoicing" and make an override of *Mage_Sales_Model_Order_Invoice* and method "*register*".

-If you let the per default magento process, the authorization transaction will be process with the currency choosing by customer, and capture when you are invoicing with *base currency* of store.
+If you keep the default Magento process, the transaction authorization will be processed in the currency chosen by the customer, and the capture upon invoicing in the *base currency* of the store.

 ### Basket configuration